Skip to Main Content

 Privacy Policy

 APRS collects, stores and uses certain personal and financial information about our clients’ customers, estate representatives and potential estate representatives.
-APRS recognizes and respects both our clients’ and individuals’ privacy concerns and expectations about how APRS maintains and uses such information.
+We recognize and respect both our clients’ and your privacy concerns and expectations about how we maintain and use such information.
 APRS collects, uses and stores different types of personally identifiable information as a service provider for its clients pursuant to applicable law.
-Such information includes, but is not limited to, the decedent’s personal financial information provided to us by our clients, information from publicly accessible sources and information provided to us by you.
+Such information includes, but is not limited to, a decedent’s personal financial information provided to us by our clients, information from publicly accessible sources and information provided to us by you.
 However, we here at APRS do not sell anyone’s Public personal information, Sensitive personal information or Non-public personal information to any person or entity.
+Moreover, we do not share, sell or rent any mobile data to any third party for marketing or promotional purposes, nor do we share, sell or rent consumers’ consent.
+APRS does not respond to Do Not Track (DNT) signals nor DNT browser settings requests.

 “Public personal information” means information that is public or a matter of public record.